UK challenger banks: who’s who (and what’s their tech)

 London-based fintech start-up Babb App is creating a bank based on a “permissioned” blockchain implementation of a distributed ledger using Ethereum smart contracts.

-Babb is currently regulated as an approved payment institution (API) by the UK’s Financial Conduct Authority (FCA).
-It also applied to participate in the FCA’s sandbox.
+Babb is regulated as an approved payment institution (API) by the UK’s Financial Conduct Authority (FCA).
+It plans to become a licensed bank in the UK and/or EU, offering a bank account, payment card, and access to its global peer-to-peer network.

-In March 2017, Babb signed a deal with Contis Group (see below) to utilise Contis’ white-label licence and banking services infrastructure to provide UK bank accounts, transfer and card payment services.
+It does not see itself as a “challenger” but as co-operating with existing banks and financial institutions.
+It works with Contis Group (see below) to utilise Contis’ white-label licence and banking services infrastructure to provide UK bank accounts, transfer and card payment services.

 Bank & Clients